Zejabati/TDVRPTW/README.md

 - **Fitness Tracking:** The best fitness value in each iteration is recorded in the `best_fit_list`, allowing you to track the algorithm's progress.

-- **Top `q` Solutions Refinement: It prioritizes the three best solutions found in each iteration and applies local search and Large Neighborhood Search (LNS) techniques to enhance their quality, resulting in potential improvements to the solutions.
+- **Top `q` Solutions Refinement:** It prioritizes the three best solutions found in each iteration and applies local search and Large Neighborhood Search (LNS) techniques to enhance their quality, resulting in potential improvements to the solutions.

 - **Result Reporting:** It returns key results, including the fitness value of the best solution found, fitness values of the top three solutions, and the best solution among the top `q` solutions.

-These key functionalities collectively make up the core of the TDVRPTW solver, enabling it to find
+These key functionalities collectively make up the core of the TDVRPTW solver, enabling it to find high-quality solutions for complex vehicle routing problems with time-dependent constraints.